 Please join us for an evening of good conversation and good company.
 We'll be congregating at Writers House (21.
 W 26th Street)

-for wine, snacks and readings by Hafizah Geter, Ashley Lauren Rogers, and Candace Williams.
+for refreshments and readings by Hafizah Geter, Ashley Lauren Rogers, and more.

 Doors are at 6:30 PM with readings to follow shortly thereafter.

 Optional Donation: New children's books (in english AND spanish!) featuring diverse characters

 will be donated to New Alternatives for Children Inc.